What are the benefits of smart meters for carers

 1. Caring for the elderly and vulnerable

 Nearly 90% of unpaid carers were unprepared for the time and effort required to look after someone.
-In the future, smart meters could provide an extra bit of support for carers who already have lots on their plate.
+One potential future benefit of smart meter data is that it could help identify changes in routine that may suggest someone needs support.
+Smart meters could provide extra support for carers who already have a lot on their plate.

 While there are already products on the market offering this service, installing smart meters in every house in Britain could support vulnerable individuals on a larger scale.